andrewrgoss/andrewrgoss.com/content/resume.md

 <hr>
 ### Summary
 Data engineer/analyst with 5+ years of experience developing innovative solutions related to data integration, data warehousing, and advanced analytics.
-I have worked as both a developer and a marketer in leveraging people, process, and technology to address marketing data initiatives across industries such as finance, higher education, retail, technology, and telecommunications.
+I have worked as both a developer and a marketer in leveraging people, process, and technology to address marketing data initiatives across industries such as finance, food services, higher education, retail, technology, and telecommunications.

 <hr>
 ### Clients Served